merriq17/Jeopardy/README.md

 Feature 3 (A way to quit the game after every question) Feature 4 (Option to choose what question and for how many points)

+## Commands
+None
 ---

+# Game Two
+## Features

+## Commands
+Commands: Board (displays the game board)
+Permaboard (displays the game board before each question) Points (displays the game points)
+Help (shows all commands)
+Quit (quits the game)
+Stopasking (stops asking if you want to continue after each round) pointsneeded (tells you points needed to win at your current point total) Finaljeopardy (skips the rest of the game and goes to final jeopardy) DoubleJeopardy (skips to double jeopardy)